Kithraya/DOMContentLoaded/README.md

 # DOMContentLoaded
-Cross-Browser DOMContentLoaded, with no dependencies Works in IE6+
+Cross-Browser DOMContentLoaded, with no dependencies.

+Works in IE6+